 Note that in the example above, it is necessary to add !noparse_yaml because ScriptEngine would re-parse the multi-line string otherwise, removing all line breaks.
-If there hadn't been a Jinja2 command in the string, !noparse would have been enough.
+If there hadn't been a Jinja2 command in the string, just ! noparse had been working as well.